Back to blog

 Customer acquisition will always be part of marketing.
 But acquisition alone is no longer enough.
 Rising ad costs, fierce competition, and shorter attention spans have made retention-first marketing not just smart, but necessary.

-The brands that win in 2025 and beyond will be those that turn transactions into relationships, and relationships into communities.
-Because in the end, sustainable growth doesn’t come from how many people you reach—it comes from how many people stay.
+The brands that win in 2026 and beyond will be those that turn transactions into relationships, and relationships into communities.
+Because in the end, sustainable growth doesn't come from how many people you reach — it comes from how many people stay.
+For the macro economics behind this shift, see our paid marketing 2026 analysis.